-To ensure everyone’s well-being during the COVID-19 pandemic, it is important that you—a potential patient, outpatient, caregiver, member of staff or other individual—do not come to the Jewish General Hospital:
+To ensure everyone’s well-being during the COVID-19 pandemic, it is important that you—a potential patient, outpatient, caregiver or other individual—do not come to the Jewish General Hospital:

 1) if you have any of the following symptoms: